 Baby’s favorite recipe:

 I make my DIY cat food 5 lbs at a time, which lasts my cat, Baby, 1 month.
 At first, this 5 lb. task took a while.
-I may have initially taken more care into preparing my cat's DIY homemade cat food for the first time than I have on making my meals at times.
-After much practice, I am proud to say it only takes me about 1 1/2 hrs to prep.
+I took more care in preparing my cat’s DIY homemade cat food for the first time than I have in making my meals.
+After much practice, it only takes me about 1 1/2 hrs to prep.
 Each daily amount is about the size of a mouse.

 Ingredients